The honors curriculum consists of 26 honors credits. Of these,

 - at least nine credits must be at the upper level (300-400-level courses), and

-- an additional four upper-level credits are earned over two semesters in preparing and writing the capstone Honors thesis (HO 495-496).
+- an additional five credits are earned over three semesters in preparing and writing the capstone Honors thesis (HO 296, HO 396, and HO 496).

-The Honors curriculum is delivered via a combination of approaches.
-Each student chooses a combination that best meets his/her individual needs and interests:
+The honors curriculum is delivered via a combination of approaches.
+Students choose a combination that best meets their individual needs and interests:

 - Honors courses (designated HO),